USinani/Flying-Car-and-Autonomous-Flight-Engineer-ND/3-Quadrotor_Controls/README.md

 ## Authors ##

-Thanks to Fotokite for the initial development of the project code and simulator.
+Uljan S & Thanks to Fotokite for the initial development of the project code and simulator.